Rare 50p coins: which are the most valuable?

-So will they be worth anything to coin collectors?
+Will the new coin be worth anything to collectors?

 Some 50p coins are worth considerably more than their face value, with eagle-eyed collectors, or numismatists, willing to pay huge sums for rare editions.